-- when the terminal next enters a state where it would accept rather than reject a DISPLAY TEXT command of normal priority, the terminal shall inform the UICC that this has occurred, by using the ENVELOPE (EVENT DOWNLOAD idle screen available) command as defined below; - as a result of sending this command to the UICC, the terminal shall remove the idle screen available event from its current event list.
+- when the terminal next enters a state where it would accept rather than reject a DISPLAY TEXT command of normal priority, the terminal shall inform the UICC that this has occurred, by using the ENVELOPE (EVENT DOWNLOAD idle screen available) command as defined in clause 7.5.6.2; - as a result of sending this command to the UICC, the terminal shall remove the idle screen available event from its current event list.
 This is in order for the terminal to report this event only once after the event has been requested by the UICC.